joshkitt/cloud-certification/aws/aws-csaa.md

 - __IAM authentication__
 - No SSH
 - DR
-    - One primary region
+    - One primary Region
-    - One DR region
+    - One DR Region
-    - DR region can be used for lower latency reads
+    - DR Region can be used for lower latency reads
-- Global Database - spans multiple regions and enables DR
+- Global Database - spans multiple Regions and enables DR
-    - One primary region, one DR region
+    - One primary Region, one DR Region

 Aurora Serverless
 - No need to choose an instance size